fletchec99/normalizing_16S_18S_tags/README.md

 # Inputs:
 - 16S and 18S ASV count tables with taxonomy, as output by default from [the aforementioned pipeline](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R). *Do not* use tables that have been converted to relative abundance!
+- Statistics for how many of the initial reads pass through the DADA2 pipeline (also automatically produced by the pipeline indicated above).
-- User must specify the bias against 18S sequences.
+- A floating-point number representing the bias against 18S sequences.
 We have found that a bias of 2x correctly normalizes our mixed mock communities of both 16S and 18S sequences ([Yeh et al., 2021](https://sfamjournals.onlinelibrary.wiley.com/doi/10.1111/1462-2920.15553)).
 2x is therefore the default bias against 18S sequences in this script.
 However, samples from an environment with a higher proportion of long 18S sequences may have a larger bias against 18S.
+This may also be taxa-dependent.
+For an example of how to do this calculation see [this repository](https://github.com/jcmcnch/P16N-S_2005-2006_CMAP/tree/main/18S-correction).
 - User must also specify the prefix of the output file names.

 # Outputs:
 - Two .tsv files will be generated, the normalized counts of 16S and 18S sequences and the counts converted to proportions (out of 16S+18S total sequences).